jaredwebber/timelapse-scripts/README.md

-# timelapse_scripts
+# timelapse-scripts

-Scripts for running a Canon T5 via raspberry pi in a timelapse setup.
+Simple scripts used to control a DSLR via Raspberry Pi in a timelapse setup.
-Python scripts read and log temperature via a thermometer inside the case, as well as the cpu temperature.